 Generous support from Ms. Yamani and Mr. Dahlan, has enabled the Lurie Center to ramp up its teleconferencing capacity.
 The goal is to provide continuing education on ASD to healthcare providers in the U.K. while also allowing them to consult with Lurie Center experts on individual cases.
 In 2020 the Lurie Center hosted international virtual trainings for 97 clinicians from the U.S. and U.K. focused on increasing providers’ confidence in identifying and treating autism symptoms and expanding their knowledge around available behavioral treatments.

 The Lurie Center, founded on the generosity of Nancy Lurie Marks and the Nancy Lurie Marks Family Foundation, depends on philanthropy to continue providing the wraparound care for which it is known.
 At least half of the center’s costs are not covered by American health insurance.

 “Having access to an experienced multidisciplinary team at the Lurie Center gives me peace of mind, knowing I’m not on my own.”

 The Lurie Center’s evaluation and treatment plans pool the perspectives of physicians, psychologists and nurses, along with those of educational consultants, behavioral consultants, speech-language pathologists and physical and occupational therapists.
 Lurie Center providers present their findings at conferences around the world.
 Medical students from overseas come to the Lurie Center for one-month clerkship experiences, sponsored by Harvard Medical School.

 Peace of Mind

-Reports about Hamza, now 7, are exchanged regularly between the London and Lurie teams and the family returns to Boston for his yearly evaluation.
+The London and Lurie teams connect regularly about Hamza, now 9, and the family returns to Boston for his annual evaluations.